Insulation for under window & door sills

 Where doors and windows do not line up with surrounding wall insulation, masonry can allow heat energy to bypass the thermal envelope.
 Providing sufficient insulation where a floor screed or slab meets a door or window cill is difficult - especially where level access requirements through a doorway mean there is no step into the building.
 As a load-bearing insulation element, PERINSUL HL is the perfect solution to the thermal bridge.

-- Healthy living: improves occupant comfort and removes the risk of surface condensation and mould growth.
+- Healthy living: consistent, comfortable surface temperature across the whole wall surface, removing cold spots and reducing risk of surface condensation and mould growth.

 how to install perinsul hl